davidbauch/QDaCC/README.md

 The number of steps for the Path Integral to accumulate from.
 Larger values will significantly increase the numerical effort.
 The default value is `STEPS = 4` which corresponds to a Timestep of `1ps`.

     --tstepPath [STEP]
 The stepsize for the Path Integral.
-The default value is `STEP = 1ps`.
-Note that `STEPS*STEP` should be roughtly equal to the Polaron Frame's `TIMECUTOFF = 4ps`.
+The default value is `STEP = -1`, resulting in automatic determination of the timestep and using the iteratorStepsize.

     --iteratorStepsize [STEP]
 The stepsize of the iterator, which is equivalent to the usual timestep for a RK4 calculation.
 The default value is `STEP = 100fs`.